First Retreat: The Battle

-After the Brazilian commander's refusal to surrender, Rojas orders an artillery shot at the Brazilian who flees from the area towards the Santo Antônio River.
+After the Brazilian commander's refusal to surrender, Rojas ordered an artillery shot at the Brazilian forces, who fled from the area towards the Santo Antônio River.
 In pursuit is a cavalry battalion under the command of Lieutenant Blas Ovando.
 Upon meeting with his troops, Dias da Silva orders the destruction of a bridge that connected the Desarrrancado to the Miranda farm in order to prevent the enemy from frustrating their withdrawal.
 Pedro Rufino and his 21 face Paraguayans on the banks of the Feio River and manage to claim three casualties on them, including an officer, Lieutenant Camilo Castelo, however such Paraguayan record may be inaccurate.
 Also according to this record, Brazilian casualties totaled 57 dead squads and 13 prisoners, this number being contested by Colonel Dias da Silva and two other officers.

 On January 1, 1865, about 200 Brazilians are forced to retreat, making the first retreat from the Lagoon on the banks of the Feio River, heading towards the Santo Antônio River.
 The Brazilian commander orders the bridge to be set on fire and retired to Nioaque.